adambarreiro/docker-client-project/README.md

 ## Testing

-Both modules have unit testing and the `ubuntu-stats-app` has also integration tests that **require you to have the Docker engine running**.
+Both modules have unit testing and the `docker-stats-app` has also integration tests that **require you to have the Docker engine running**.

 ## Usage